Key points

 Evidence of other changes

 Some of the increased levels of carbon dioxide in our atmosphere dissolve in the ocean, which makes the water more acidic.
-Since the early 1800s, the acidity of surface ocean waters has increased by about 30% (0.1 pH units).
+Since the 1880s, the acidity of surface ocean waters globally has increased by about 30% (0.1 pH units).

 Current global outlook